 A balance bike is one of the best ways to teach a youngster to ride a bike.
 Though it may look intimidating without training wheels, many parents swear it makes the transition from tricycle to bicycle an easy one.
 This is because a balance bike teaches kids the fundamentals of balance and body control, but is small enough that kids can still put their feet on the ground.

 Because a balance bike is a transitional bike, you probably won’t want to spend too much money on it.
-At just around $100, this model is a great compromise between affordability and functionality.
+This model is a great compromise between affordability and functionality.
 It’s manufactured by an extremely well-known company in the biking world and has features comparable to much more expensive models.
 The bike has a durable steel frame that weighs less than seven pounds, a comfortable padded seat, thin grips that are easy for small children to hold on to, and puncture-proof foam tires.
-Still, it’s important to note that some reviewers don’t like the maintenance-free tires—they say they are more prone to slipping on some smoother terrain.
+Still, it’s important to note that some customers don’t like the maintenance-free tires—they say they are more prone to slipping on some smoother terrain.